michaelsoltys/csuci-mscs-thesis-template/README.md

 ### Introduction

-This repository contains the files required for a proper LaTeX submission of an MSCS thesis.
-Follow the instructions in
+This repository contains the files required for a proper LaTeX submission of an MSCS thesis CSU Channel Islands.
+Follow the instructions in:
 ```
 EU MS Thesis Submission Procedure.pdf
 ```